Work with client certificates in WPM recordings

 - Check a certificate and then block playback due to a negative result.

-- Check a certificate, determine it is invalid, and then add a step that simulates a user deciding to trust the certificate anyway (for example, a self-signed certificate on a device management page).
+- Check a certificate, determine it is invalid, and then add a step to simulate a user that trusts the certificate anyway (for example, a self-signed certificate on a device management page).

 - Skip Certificate Authority (CA) validation for a self-signed certificate.